 Harini joined Watsi on July 17th, 2015.
 Five years ago, Harini became the 1358th member to automatically support a new Watsi patient every month.
-Since then, 4,603 more people have become monthly donors!
-Harini's most recent donation supported Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.
+Since then, 5,135 more people have become monthly donors!
+Harini's most recent donation supported Naw Dah, a refugee from Thailand, to fund kidney stone treatment.

 Blessed is a 7-year-old boy from Kenya.
 Blessed’s parents are both casual laborers and his mother stopped working so that she could take care of Blessed.
 His father is not able to raise enough as his work is not reliable.
 Blessed underwent an earlier colostomy procedure, in which the end of the colon is brought through an opening in the abdominal wall.
 This surgery is often performed to bypass bowel malformations, but colostomies are usually temporary and may need closure.
 In Blessed's case, his colostomy requires closure in order to restore bowel function and prevent future complications.
 Our medical partner, African Mission Healthcare Foundation, is requesting $681 to cover the cost of a colostomy closure for Blessed.
 The surgery is scheduled to take place on June 12th and, once completed, will hopefully allow him to live more comfortably and confidently.
 Blessed’s mother says, “I just can’t wait to see Blessed treated and playing like other kids.”